Start of Main Content

 The Museum provides this program for judges, prosecutors, and government attorneys both on-site in Washington, DC, and at state and federal judicial conferences around the country.
 Continuing Legal Education (CLE) credit is available.

-Guided by Museum historians and educators, participants analyze legal documents and case studies from the Nazi era and grapple with the ethical questions they raise, including:
+Guided by Museum historians and educators, participants analyze legal documents and case studies from the Nazi era in order to consider the ethical questions they raise, including:

 • What is the responsibility of judges to the legal system as a whole?

-The Museum has presented Law, Justice, and the Holocaust at judicial conferences in over 40 states and five federal circuits, and has worked in coordination with the American Judges Association, the National Association of Women Judges, and the Federal Judicial Center.
+The Museum has presented the Law, Justice, and the Holocaust program at judicial conferences in five federal circuits, 45 states, Puerto Rico, and the District of Columbia, and has worked in coordination with the American Judges Association, the National Association of Women Judges, and the Federal Judicial Center.

 Judiciary and the Holocaust

-Judges were among those inside Germany who might have changed the course of history by challenging the legitimacy of the Nazi regime and the hundreds of laws that restricted political freedoms and civil rights.
+Judges were among those within Germany who might have effectively challenged Hitler’s authority, the legitimacy of the Nazi regime, and the hundreds of laws that restricted political freedoms and civil rights.
 And yet the overwhelming majority did not.
 Most not only upheld the law but interpreted it in far-reaching ways that helped the Nazis carry out their political agenda, ultimately resulting in the deaths of millions.
 Explore this history through the links below.

 Learn more about the role of the judiciary during the Holocaust in the Museum’s Holocaust Encyclopedia.
 Articles include: